 How it works

-Laser removal of the unwanted hair is one of the most popular cosmetic procedures.
-Speed of hair removal, minor pain and continuance of the effect the lack of hair growth make laser hair removal a very popular procedure.
-Thit is why almost all manufacturers of laser technologies try to offer devices for this procedure.
+Laser hair removal is one of the most popular cosmetic procedures.
+Speed of hair removal, minor pain and permanent effect make laser hair removal a much-in-demand treatment.
+That is why almost every laser manufacturer tries to offer their devices for this treatment.

-The mechanism of laser and photo hair removal based on the effect of selective photothermolysis, which lies in the fact that melanin of hair absorbs the energy of laser radiation, converts it into heat and transfers it to the structure of hair, causing coagulation.
-There are a few problems lying in the way of this mechanism.
+Laser and photo hair removal is based on the effect of selective photothermolysis which is that melanin in the hair absorbs the laser energy, converts it into heat and transfers it to the structures of hair thus causing coagulation.
+However, this method of hair removal encounters a few problems.

-The first laser epilators were made on the basis of a ruby laser.
-Efficiency of absorption of ruby laser radiation (694 nm) is significantly higher efficiency of absorption of radiation than other lasers operating in the “transparency window” of the skin.
-However, little by little, people started to refuse these lasers because a high coefficient of absorption by melanin has a reverse side.
-Radiation absorbs more efficiently by melanin of epidermis which leads to its overheating and shielding hair from the influence.
+The first lasers for hair removal were ruby lasers.
+The efficiency of ruby laser energy absorption (694 nm) is significantly higher than the efficiency of energy absorption of other lasers operating in the “transparent window” of the skin.
+However, gradually ruby lasers have been withdrawn because such efficient absorption by melanin has a downside.
+Melanin in the epidermis absorbs laser energy more efficiently thus overheating the epidermis and shielding hair from exposure.

-Later, for the purpose of hair removal people started to use neodymium, diode and alexandrite lasers.
-Efficiency of absorption of these lasers is lower than that of ruby, so to provide transferring to the hair the dose of energy, sufficient for its coagulation it’s necessary to significantly increase laser pulse energy.
-The result, as is clear from the above, is increased skin heating.
-If we also take into account the fact that in case of less effective absorption of this radiation by melanin, depth of its penetration into skin increases, we can see that in this case excessive heating of the surrounding tissues can with a high probability lead to scarring.
+Later for hair removal purposes neodymium, diode and alexandrite lasers were used.
+The efficiency of laser energy absorption of these lasers is lower than that of ruby, so in order to transfer to the hair the amount of energy sufficient for its coagulation it was necessary to significantly increase laser pulse energy.
+The result, as is clear from the above mentioned, is increased skin heating.
+Considering that with less effective absorption by melanin the depth of laser energy penetration into the skin increases, then, in this case, excessive heating of surrounding tissues is likely to lead to scarring.

-Using of additional cooling devices to ensure the “comfort” procedure, not only does not solve this problem, but on the contrary, increases the risk of scarring, because you can only cool the skin surface, and scarring occurs when overheating deep layers of the dermis.
+Additional cooling devices used to improve treatment “tolerability” not only do not solve the problem but on the contrary, increase the risk of scarring as only the surface of the skin can be cooled but scarring occurs when overheating deep layers of the dermis.

 Long-pulse hair removal

-When developing a new method of laser hair removal, we aimed to achieve a high level of hair removal with minimal injury to surrounding tissue.
+In the development of a new method of laser hair removal, the main goal was to achieve high efficiency of hair removal while minimally damaging the surrounding tissues.

-Special type of generation realised in MULTILINE™ epilator is a pack of nanosecond pulses with carefully selected parameters: total duration of a train, duration and energy value of every pulse and also an interval between the pulses.
-Parameters of the wave packet are selected so that during its influence skin temperature varies near its normal value while temperature of hair stepwise increases up to coagulation temperature.
-Also, absorption of nanosecond pulses by melanin-containing structures leads to appearance of acoustic waves, which destroy the hair but aren’t powerful enough to traumatise surrounding tissues.
-So, using a combination of thermal and mechanical influence on the hair at relatively low density, we can get a brilliant effect of hair removal without risk of traumatising surrounding tissues.
+A special type of generation introduced in MULTILINE™ laser for hair removal is a train of nanosecond pulses with carefully selected parameters: total duration of a train, duration and energy value of every pulse and also an interval between the pulses.
+Parameters of the train are selected in such a way that during laser exposure the skin temperature varies around its normal value while the temperature of the hair gradually increases up to coagulation temperature.
+Also, absorption of nanosecond pulses by melanin-containing structures leads to the formation of acoustic waves which are powerful enough to destroy the hair but are not so to injure surrounding tissues.
+Therefore, the combination of thermal and physical impact on hair at relatively low density helps to achieve brilliant results of hair removal without the risk of damaging surrounding tissues.